mrzzy/notes/src/software_dev/scala_impatient/scala.md

 ```

 ### Exceptions
-Exceptions are simliar to c++/java:
+Exceptions are similar to c++/java:
 - throwing exceptions
 ```scala
 throw new IllegalArgumentException("x should not be negative")